Unconscious spirit: Religious traditions

-Eastern traditions

-In Hinduism, the concept of the Ātman or "true self" is often associated with the unconscious aspect of the soul that connects individuals with the divine.
-It is closely linked to the idea of the Brahman or the universal spirit, which is seen as the ultimate reality underlying all of existence.
-The Ātman is often described as a spark or a fragment of the Brahman that resides within each individual, and it is believed to be connected to the divine through the practice of meditation.

-Similarly, in Buddhism, the concept of the Buddha-nature or the essential nature of all beings is seen as a manifestation of the universal spirit or the Dharmakāya.
-This universal spirit is often described as being beyond conceptual understanding, and it is believed to be accessible through the practice of meditation and the cultivation of wisdom and compassion.

 Western religions

 In Western religions, the concept of the Holy Spirit in Christianity and the Ruach in Judaism are sometimes seen as corresponding to the idea of the unconscious spirit.
 Both of these concepts refer to a divine presence or energy that animates the universe and is accessible to human beings through prayer, meditation, and other spiritual practices.

-As a promoter of reflective consciousness, Saint Augustine, a great theologian of the 5th century and Church Father, is the initiator of an introspective approach which consists in discerning the zones of unconscious from which consciousness itself is born.
+As a promoter of reflective consciousness, Saint Augustine, a theologian of the 5th century and Church Father, is the initiator of an introspective approach which consists in discerning the zones of unconscious from which consciousness itself is born.
 This discernment is achieved through a deepening of the immediate consciousness, in which the soul directly grasps its concrete reality.
 For Augustine, our conscious mind and our voluntary action had their common source in an inner and unconscious spiritual reality where God himself resided and which he alone knew in all its extent, and animated.

 Philosophy

 In philosophy, the notion of an unconscious spirit emerged in the course of history in the context of philosophical romanticism and its mystical and neoplatonic sources.
-The term itself, first used as an adjective in the 18th-century, did not really appear in its present noun form until the 19th-century.
+The term itself, first used as an adjective in the 18th century, did not really appear in its present noun form until the 19th century.
 It was coined by the German Romantic philosopher Friedrich Schelling (in his System of Transcendental Idealism), and later introduced into English by the poet and essayist Samuel Taylor Coleridge (in his Biographia Literaria).